APeng215/ZombPlayer-forge/README.md

 - The head of the zombie is same as the player's, and will drop if killed by a __charged creeper__.
 - The zombie will convert to the drowned when drowned like normal zombies.
 - Type command `/gamerule doPlayerInfected [false/true]` to switch the mod.
 (Default true).

+## How to Install

+1. [Download]() the Jar File of proper version.
+2. Copy or cut the jar file you've just downloaded to your mod path (usually ".../.minecraft/mods" or ".../.minecraft/versions/\<versionName>/mods")
+3. Make sure you have installed forge of proper version.

 ## Credits